 HBP Systems is a multi-award-winning, IT and Software Solutions company, that has gained partner status from major software suppliers including Microsoft,Sageand Sophos.
 From 1991, the business has been growing from strength-to-strength, and by 1992, Joanne Dixon had joined the company under the former Youth Training Scheme, working on reception.
 Like the success of the company, she is now the Managing Director of, Jo’s IT career has thrived.

-While the mum-of-three’s achievements over the years are worth celebrating, Jo wants to use the opportunity to encourage more women to embark and prosper in careers within IT.
+While the mum-of-two’s achievements over the years are worth celebrating, Jo wants to use the opportunity to encourage more women to embark and prosper in careers within IT.
 “It’s been a decade of significant change; a decade in which we [HBP] have transformed our business, by transforming businesses for others, making ourselves the ‘go-to’ IT systems and software specialists in the region,” says Joanne Dixon.
 As the only female director of HBP, Jo believes that, “the next big change that the IT industry needs is to have more women working in it”.

 In and outside the world of IT, particularly over the last few years, society and numerous industries have been forced to review their stance on providing equal opportunities for women.
 This inequality is something Jo feels passionately about confronting as, “modern IT is about thinking differently, about problem-solving and using computers to make life easier and better for everyone.
 That’s the kind of thing which should appeal to girls and young women”.